smiling mother and daughter

 And in partnership with A link to: Eden United Church of Christ, RCD is leading the assessment and planning for a new resource center in the Eden Area which will create a hub for connecting to services and programs that support economic security and well-being.

 Our properties continued to be home to 20 commercial properties including nonprofit offices, daycares, art organizations and retail spaces.
-90% of our commercial spaces are leased to community-serving nonprofits or BIPOC owned businesses
+90% of our commercial spaces are leased to community-serving nonprofits or local small businesses

 We welcomed A link to: SOMOs Mayfair, A link to: Excite Credit Union and A link to: Latino Business Foundation to the ground floor of Quetzal Gardens.
 These three community-serving organizations make up the newly named “La Esquina de Quetzal” and will bring resources and programs that support East San Jose families.